 Pensacola, FL 32502

-The Fourth of July has a unique history for African Americans.
-While it highlights the establishment of the United States as an independent nation, throwing off its colonial chains, it also represents a unique dynamic that African Americans have with this nation and the veterans who date back to the American Revolution.
+African Americans have served in EVERY war that the United States of America has been involved with throughout the history of the Country.
+The 4th of July highlights the establishment of the United States as an independent nation, throwing off its colonial chains, it also represents a unique dynamic that African Americans have with this nation as many members of the military consists of veterans of African descent date back to the American Revolution.

-During the Civil War, Frederick Douglas also spoke on this dynamic between formerly enslaved African Americans and the U.S. military, believing that African Americans could show their commitment to the United States by serving in its Armed Forces where allowed, which would show our right to be free.
+During the Civil War, Frederick Douglas also spoke on this dynamic between formerly enslaved African Americans and the U.S. military, believing that African Americans could show their commitment to the United States by serving in its Armed Forces where allowed, as we would demonstrate our right to be free to those opposed to equal rights.
 He declared to formerly enslaved men “rise up in the dignity of our manhood, and show by our own right arms that we are worthy to be freemen.” in his piece “Men of Color to Arms!
 Now or Never!”
+Regrettably, Douglas's optimism was in vain as inequality continued and in some cases became worse when Veteran's of the various wars returned to their home states, and were forced back into an insupportable caste system.

 From the American Revolution to the Civil War there are numerous examples of African Americans serving a country that didn’t recognize their freedom or citizenship.
 In the years after the Civil War there is also a deep history of African Americans continuing to serve in major conflicts like World War I and World War II.
-The latter of which created the dignity and gumption that fueled the Civil Rights Movement and led to mass systemic change in the treatment of African Americans.
-From the American Revolution to the present African Americans have continued to fight for this nation while simultaneously fighting for our rights.
-As we reflect on this Independence Day we remember both where we’ve begun and where we still have left to go.
-Happy Independence Day!
+The latter of which created the dignity and gumption that fueled the Civil Rights Movement and led to some changes in the treatment of African Americans.
+From the American Revolution to the present African Americans have continued to fight for this nation on foreign soil while simultaneously fighting for their rights on American soil.

 -Dashaun Mckenzie